jaiwalker/setup-laravel4-package/readme.md

 ok ! now

+laravel packages are build from workbench ... there is whole different concept to this ..anyways

+ 1)
-laravel packages are build from workbench ... there is whole different concept to this ..anywas 1) got  to app/config/workbench.php add your name and email here  this is  Important as packages structure will be based onthis.
+ got  to app/config/workbench.php add your name and email here  this is  Important as packages structure will be based onthis.